aws-samples/stable-diffusion-on-eks/docs/en/implementation-guide/deployment/considerations.md

 If you deploy in an unverified region, you may need to take the following actions or face potential issues:

 * When deploying in a region that does not support the g5 instance type, you may need to manually specify the instance type used by Karpenter as `g4dn` or another GPU instance type.
-* Performance of EFS may be affected in some regions.
-Refer to the [Amazon EFS documentation](https://docs.aws.amazon.com/efs/latest/ug/limits.html#:~:text=Total%20default%20Elastic%20Throughput) for EFS read performance in different regions.

 ## IAM Permissions